 Three separate bridges span the river Mynach - one built on top of the other between the 11th and 19th century.
 The legend of how the first was built and the picturesque setting continues to draw visitors - many by steam train from Aberystwyth.

 Pontrhydygroes, Ysbyty Ystwyth and Cwmystwyth

-The Picturesque landscape of Hafod and drama of silver-lead mining drew the first tourists to the Ystwyth valley.
+The Picturesque landscape of Hafod and the industrial drama of silver-lead mining drew the first tourists to the Ystwyth valley.
 These now peaceful communities were also on medieval pilgrim routes to Strata Florida Abbey.

 Pontrhydfendigaid - 'the bridge of the blessed ford' lies near the ruins of the 12th century Cistercian Abbey of Strata Florida.
 The humpbacked bridge is the first main crossing point on the Teifi river, which rises at at the nearby Teifi Pools.

 Tregaron and area